Hiswe/hiswe.github.io/source/_posts/14-state-of-pwa-with-parcel-february-2019.md

 ## Introduction

 In the mid 2018 I have played with Parcel to build a [VueJs](https://vuejs.org/) [Progressive Web Application](https://en.wikipedia.org/wiki/Progressive_Web_Apps) (PWA).
-At the moment there were some quirks to do so.
+Back then it was kind of quirky to do so.
-Reworking on it, I can tell how it compares with [Webpack](https://webpack.js.org/) and the work the Parcel's team have done to improve the experience.
+Reworking on it, I can tell how it compares with [Webpack](https://webpack.js.org/) and how Parcel improve its PWA experience.

 <!-- more -->